Back to Main FAQs

 • How can I ensure my documents remain confidential/proprietary?

-• If your application is near the top of the list resulting from the lottery, the Department may request additional information or documents needed to determine eligibility for a license by sending the request to the email address of the designated contact associated with the application.
-If requested, the applicant will have three (3) business days to provide the requested information or documents.
+• Applicants are responsible for submitting a complete and accurate application as set out in 19 CSR 100-1.
+However, if an application is found to be incomplete, missing information, or additional information is required to determine eligibility during the review process, the Department will send an email request to the email address of the designated contact associated with the application.
+If requested, the applicant will have three (3) business days to provide the requested information or documents to the Department.

 Lottery